demiban/raspberry-pi-3_embedded-linux/README.md

-# rpi3-elinux-dev
+# raspberry-pi-3_embedded-linux
-This project provides Buildroot configuration and scripts to create a custom Embedded Linux Image for a Raspberry PI 3 with a LCD screen.
+This project provides Buildroot configuration and scripts to generate a custom Embedded Linux Image for a Raspberry PI 3.

-Open a terminal in the rpi3-elinux-dev directory and follow these steps to build a basic image for the Raspberry PI 3.
+Open a terminal in the raspberry-pi-3_embedded-linux directory and follow these steps to build a basic image for the Raspberry PI 3.

 # Description